l3r8yJ/l3r8yj.github.io/_posts/2025/2025-15-05-iu-chain-testing.md

 ```

 > \[!IMPORTANT]
 > This is a concept, not a rule.
-You can enable it only in CI, while on your machine you can still run all the tests.
+> You can enable it only in CI,
+>   while on your machine you can still run all the tests.
+> Unlike manual triage, the chain is declared in code—
+>   consistent, reproducible, and enforced by the same CI run
+>   without human coordination.

-In the end, we can envision something like this:
+We can envision something like this:

 ```asm
 |integration test A: